aws-samples/amazon-rekognition-custom-labels-demo/README.md

 ### Remove the application

-To remove the application open the AWS CloudFormation Console, click the ***REMOVED***Demo project, right-click and select "*Delete Stack*".
+To remove the application open the AWS CloudFormation Console, click the CustomLabelsDemo project, right-click and select "*Delete Stack*".
 Your stack will take some time to be deleted.
 You can track its progress in the "Events" tab.
 When it is done, the status will change from DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
 It will then disappear from the list.

 ### Making changes to the code and customization